-The excursion options advertised together with the tournament events are third-party events for which a fee is charged and which are booked and paid for separately on site at the tournament office accordingly, transfers will be provided.
+The cultural excursion destinations advertised together with the tournament events are third-party events for which a charge is made and which must be booked and paid for separately on site at the tournament office accordingly, transfers will be provided.

 The advertised “ALLtogether” recreational opportunities are free of charge.
-Please note that depending on the time of year and length of stay, not all of the above excursion options can be booked at every tournament event.
+Please note that depending on the time of year and length of stay, not all of the above cultural excursions can be booked at every tournament event.

 Look forward to the absolute highlight of your club trip: a visit to the legendary Camp Nou – the stadium of FC Barcelona – with its approximately 100,000 seats, the museum and the club’s cup hall.

 goingBarça© – Another highlight of the KOMM MIT tournaments in Spain: The vibrant capital of Catalonia is one of the hippest metropolises in Europe – and not just since Lionel Messi and FC Barcelona.
 Enjoy an extensive city tour through the most interesting districts, let your eyes wander over the Olympic harbour and watch the hustle and bustle on the Ramblas.

 Strengthen team spirit, also off the pitch.
 The Outdoor Adventure Park Activ Natura in Santa Susanna has many exciting sports and leisure activities in store for you, e.g. football golf, mountain bike tours, archery, a high ropes course, quad biking and an adventure climbing garden where various courses await you.
 It goes from tree to tree over bridges, nets, beams and rope slides.
 You will be trained and secured by qualified personnel.

 This large water adventure park attracts visitors from June with breathtaking water slides, numerous fun pools, extensive sunbathing areas and many other attractions.